Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Results and Discussion

+To objectively evaluate the differences in deconvolution effects between {\tt{CLEAN}} and {\tt{PI-AstroDeconv}} , we present five sets of images processed by both algorithms in Figure~\ref{fig:result_deconv}.
+Each set of images includes results from both algorithms, facilitating a clear and direct comparison of their distinctions and respective advantages.
+Additionally, to more precisely illustrate the differences in the results, we have magnified the brightest source in each image, allowing for a detailed and nuanced comparison of the differences between these two algorithms.

+As shown in Figure~\ref{fig:result_deconv}, the results processed by the {\tt{CLEAN}} algorithm exhibit noticeably larger point sources compared to those obtained using the {\tt{PI-AstroDeconv}} architecture, with more pronounced nebulous structures surrounding them.
+To further evaluate the performance of these two algorithms, we will employ Principal Component Analysis ({\tt{PCA}}) for foreground subtraction, followed by a comparative analysis based on this operation, and subsequently conduct a comparative analysis of their 21-D power spectrum based on this operation.

-\subsection{\tt{PCA} Foreground Subtraction}
+\subsection{{\tt{PCA}} Foreground Subtraction}

-$\tt{PCA}$ (Principal Component Analysis) is a widely used statistical technique for dimensionality reduction and feature extraction.
+{\tt{PCA}} is a widely used statistical technique for dimensionality reduction and feature extraction.
 Its core mechanism involves identifying and retaining the principal directions of variance within the data, known as principal components.
-By performing an orthogonal transformation, $\tt{PCA}$ maps the original data to a new coordinate system where the variance is maximized.
-When dealing with 21 cm hydrogen line data, foreground signals often exhibit smooth variations across multiple frequency bands, whereas cosmic background signals primarily manifest as variations on larger spatial scales.
-By calculating the covariance matrix and performing eigenvalue decomposition, $\tt{PCA}$ can effectively identify dominant patterns associated with foreground signals and subsequently remove these patterns from the observational data~\citep{deOliveira-Costa:2008cxd,Alonso:2014dhk,Makinen:2020gvh}.
-Consequently, $\tt{PCA}$ is frequently employed as a key tool in the foreground removal analysis for neutral hydrogen (HI), enabling the extraction of the cosmic HI signal by stripping away foreground interference from complex astronomical images.
+By performing an orthogonal transformation, {\tt{PCA}} maps the original data to a new coordinate system where the variance is maximized.
+When dealing with HI data, foreground signals often exhibit smooth variations across multiple frequency bands, whereas cosmic background signals primarily manifest as variations on larger spatial scales.
+By calculating the covariance matrix and performing eigenvalue decomposition, {\tt{PCA}} can effectively identify dominant patterns associated with foreground signals and subsequently remove these patterns from the observational data~\citep{deOliveira-Costa:2008cxd,Alonso:2014dhk,Makinen:2020gvh}.
+Consequently, {\tt{PCA}} is frequently employed as a key tool in the foreground removal analysis for HI, enabling the extraction of the cosmic HI signal by stripping away foreground interference from complex astronomical images.